graham-rc/site/content/post/2024-09-21-RustTraits.md

 the terminology wrong!

 Traits can be added to types to allow them to do something, as if these were classes in C++ that already had methods implemented.

-So if I want to check if an i32 is divisible by 7, I can add:
+In this scenario, I'm imagining that it's very importand to check if a number is divisible by seven, and if it actually is the number seven.
+I can add a function to the "i32" and "u32" object.
+I would probably need to do this to i64 too, but this isn't particularly exciting to reiterate in code below.

 ```
 trait Sevens {